New Zealand, South Island

 The Christchurch Botanic Gardens, located in the central city.

-An afternoon here on a good day is a fairly relaxed way of spending the day and resting up for the Mount Cook area.
+An afternoon here on a good day is a fairly relaxed way of spending the day.

 A last night in New Zealand.
 Time to get some nice wine and relaxed sleep before you go ..